 Fortunately, learning more about the science behind first impressions can help you make the perfect one at your next interview or networking event.
-Check out these 6 tips on how to make the perfect first impression, which we’ve adapted from Carolyn Gregoire’s “How to Make the Perfect First Impression (According to Science):”
+Check out these 6 tips on how to make the perfect first impression, which we’ve adapted from Carolyn Gregoire’s “How to Make the Perfect First Impression (According to Science)”:

 - Come see me: A series of studies have found that the environment in which an impression is formed makes a difference.
 Using passive means of interaction (e.g., online, video) garnered substantially more negative first impressions than active methods (e.g., in person), although the impressions made were similarly accurate in judging personality on dimensions such as extraversion and likeability.
-So put yourself in the best light, and push for – and take advantage of – on-site opportunities.
+So put yourself in the best light, and push for – and take advantage of – meet-and-greet opportunities and on-site interviews.
 Just remember to never be late, or show up too early!

 - Dress to impress: Physical appearance has been shown to influence others’ perceptions of your character.
 Check out this cheat sheet on proper interview attire and personal grooming.
 And while you’re at it, see how the color of your clothing can also affect your first impression!

 - Listen.
 According to social psychologist Amy Cuddy, judgments of trustworthiness and competence account for 80 to 90 percent of someone’s overall first impression of you, meaning it’s important to express warmth and establish a sense of trust.
-To accomplish this, Cuddy suggests making small talk, letting the other person speak first, asking them questions about themselves, or paraphrasing what’s already been discussed.
+To accomplish this, Cuddy suggests making small talk, letting the other person speak first, asking them questions about themselves, and paraphrasing what’s already been discussed.